ImbellusBetta/platform-take-home/README.md

 ### Extension
 We encourage you to get creative and have fun with the assignment.
 Feel free to extend with more API endpoints, a feature-rich web client, a suite of unit- and end-to-end tests, or more!
 We encourage you make the server code as robust to exceptions as possible, and treat this portion as if it were production code.

+## When you are finished
+Please fork this repo and submit a pull request when you are ready to submit it.
+For information or questions please email your primary point of contact, or write to platform@imbellus.com.

 ## License
 copyright 2018 Imbellus, Inc. All rights reserved.